dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/localized-barcode-element.md

 **Return value**

-Returns the string representation of the barcode format in one string splited by ",".
+A string representing all the possible formats of the localized barcode.

 ### getModuleSize

-Get the module size of the barcode.
+Returns the size of the individual modules within the localized barcode element.

 ```java
 int getModuleSize();